lwilsen/lwilsen.github.io/_projects/4_project.md

 $ \beta_j \sim \mathcal{N}(0, \sigma^2) \quad \text{for} \quad j = 0, 1, 2, 3, 4 $

 Note this initial model does not include state for hierarchical expression.
+Our final model is explicitly defined below.

 4. We will pursue prior predictive checks.